The Ultimate Guide to Men’s Grooming

 A well-chosen, low-maintenance haircut saves time.
 A good razor or trimmer keeps facial hair neat with little effort.

 Stick to a single, long-lasting cologne instead of multiple scents.
-Drinking enough water and eating well helps your skin and hair naturally.
+Drinking enough water and eating well help your skin and hair naturally.

 Invest in multipurpose grooming products to keep things simple.
 With just a few essentials, you can stay well-groomed without spending too much time in front of the mirror.